andjim/fastapi_gha/README.md

   - `docker compose -f docker-compose.test.yml up --exit-code-from test_suite`: Runs the integration test suite defined in the `docker-compose.test.yml` file and exits with the status of the `test_suite` service.

 By running integration tests in a Docker Compose environment, this workflow ensures that your application and its dependencies interact correctly, increasing confidence in the system as a whole before deployment.

+### 10-add-k8s-test.yaml

+**Purpose:**
+This workflow introduces automated smoke testing of the Docker image in a real Kubernetes environment using k3d.
+It ensures that the image can be deployed and started successfully in a Kubernetes cluster, and that basic functionality is verified before the image is pushed to Docker Hub.

+**New Steps and Features:**
+- **Login to GHCR:**
+  Authenticates to GitHub Container Registry (GHCR) to push the built image for use in the Kubernetes cluster.
+- **Docker Build and push to GHCR:**
+  Builds the Docker image using the `test` stage, tags it for GHCR, and pushes it to the registry.
+The image is also loaded locally for immediate use in the k3d cluster.
+  - `tags: ghcr.io/andjim/docker-ci-automation:${{ github.run_id }}`: Tags the image for the current run.
+  - `push: true`, `load: true`: Pushes to GHCR and loads locally for k3d.
+- **Setup K3d:**
+  Uses the `AbsaOSS/k3d-action` to create a lightweight Kubernetes cluster in Docker for testing.
+  - `cluster-name: "test-cluster"`: Names the test cluster.
+  - `args`: Configures the cluster (e.g., disables default load balancer and metrics server).
+- **Deploy to K3d:**
+  - Creates a Kubernetes secret for pulling the image from GHCR.
+  - Uses `envsubst` to inject the image tag into the deployment manifest.
+  - Applies the manifest and waits for the deployment to roll out.
+  - Runs a smoke test by executing a `curl` command inside the deployed pod to verify the `/date` endpoint is reachable and functional.
+- **Kubernetes Manifest:**
+  A new `manifests/deployment.yaml` file defines the deployment for the application, using the image built in the workflow.

+By running a smoke test in a real Kubernetes cluster, this workflow validates that the image can be pulled, started, and respond to basic requests in a production-like environment, increasing confidence in the deployment process.